techghoshal/Python_dependency_confusion_attacks/README.md

 ```bash
 $ touch setup.py
 ```
-- [+]note: The version of package and the version of the vulnerable package must be same
+- Note: The version of package and the version of the vulnerable package must be same

 ```bash
 from setuptools import setup, find_packages